A few months ago I read that meaningful relationships in online advertising matter much more than ever before due to the programmatic shift.

 The reason is simple: if someone isn’t getting the results they want, there is always another premium publisher out there.
 Helping an agency buyer deliver a campaign is just expected.
 Some problems with AppNexus / DBM connection?
 Problems with the deal configuration?
 Under-delivery?

 For advertisers, it’s not a problem – there is always another PMP or open market they can use.
 And they can (and will) expect that they perform better because of the lack of technical issues.

 If a DSP guy doesn’t know an SSP guy and a campaign under delivers, the DSP guy will simply switch inventory and forget his old PMP.
 To prevent it, relationships are required.
 Only when such a relationship is already established will one of the guys contact the other and work on fixing the problem.

-Marcin Ekiert is co-founder and CEO of Yieldbird.
-More about Marcin and his experience you can learn on yieldbird.com/about-us.
+Marcin Ekiert is the co-founder and CEO of Yieldbird.
+Learn more about Marcin and his experience at yieldbird.com/about-us.

 Sounds interesting?
 Receive articles like this delivered directly to your inbox!
 Subscribe to our newsletter to get a grip on the latest buzz!

 This article was originally published on Nov 17, 2016.